ijohanne/dotfiles/README.md

 ```

 ## Adapt configs as needed
-Enable needed elements (see sample configs already in repo)
+Enable needed elements (see sample configs already in repo, and take special note on setting the right profile, and importing the right user settings if needed for it)
 * Bluetooth
 * Users